Peak vs RMS Power in Car Audio: What's the Real Difference?

 What is Peak Power?

-Peak power refers to the maximum power a speaker or amplifier can handle in short bursts, such as during a bass drop or explosion in a movie.
+Peak power refers to the max (maximum) power level a speaker or amplifier can handle at any one point, such as during a bass drop or explosion in a movie.

-This is your system’s "speed limit".
-You can hit it briefly, but staying there too long can lead to distortion, overheating, or even permanent damage.
+This is your system’s “speed limit”.
+You can hit this point briefly, but staying there too long can lead to distortion, overheating, or even permanent damage.
+In practical terms, peak power is only relevant for very short bursts and does not reflect the power your system can handle continuously.

 Why You Shouldn't Rely on Peak Power: